Sex and gender differences in autism: Female autism phenotype theory

+The diagnostic criteria for people with the Autism Spectrum Disorder (ASD) are standardized to expressions of traits that are mainly presented in biologically male individuals.
+A wholly biomedical lens cannot account for the disparity in gender socialization for people with ASD which affects the expression of autism within biological men and women.
+The diagnostic elements are built upon the traits exhibited by men with ASD, such as having a reduced theory of mind to perceive empathy – traits that women with ASD have capitalized upon and learnt in order to traverse through a world that they do not understand or have the means of comprehending.
+Subsequently leading to an increase of misdiagnoses or diagnosis' late on in life amongst women with ASD.
+The inability to differentiate and develop tools to meet a new standard on diagnosing can actively harm women as they will not have the means to access the needed aid in education, medicine and daily life.
+Accommodations that would reduce mental strain off of women from 'masking' or 'camouflaging' consistently.
+Diagnostic tools should incorporate varied standards culturally as well as for different genders as it currently is ethnocentric towards the Western world, overlooking treatment and diagnosis for people of colour and of differing cultures.

 Downfalls of camouflaging

 Studies have shown that high levels of camouflaging can lead to higher levels of anxiety and depression and can increase the risk of suicidal ideation.
 Studies have also found that camouflaging can lead to a skewed sense of self.
 This is especially the case for people who had been masking and mimicking other people for long periods of time.
 Another factor of masking is mental and physical exhaustion after a camouflaging session.
 According to the participants of the Hull, et al (2017) study, the longer that autistic individuals camouflage, the worse the exhaustion becomes and the longer these individuals need to rest and recharge.
 This study also found that there were increased amounts of anxiety and stress revolving around camouflaging because the participants were often worried that they did not mask enough, did not mask correctly, or did not reach the desired effects of masking in that camouflaging session.
 Another one of the factors that increased anxiety and exhaustion while camouflaging is the fact that it "involved a constant monitoring of the situation, as if training oneself in self-monitoring, self-awareness, and monitoring others' reactions, both during and after the interaction occurred."